CLSherrod/clsherrod.github.io/_posts/2007-09-19-ego-marketing.md

 It has to do with the difference between what I call “Incentivized Word of Mouth” and “Inspired Word of Mouth.”

-(Not to be confused, by the way, with the excellent “Inspired Marketing” concepts by Joe Vitale and Craig Perrine coming soon …)

 MLM, affiliate marketing, bribed tell-a-friend forms, and the like are all “incentivized.”

 That’s people telling people for the promise of some reward.